MichalBortkiewicz/JaxGCRL/README.md

   <img src="imgs/push.gif" width=40%  />
 </p>

-In addition, you can find exemplary plotting utils for data downloaded by `wadbb` api in notebooks.
+In addition, you can find exemplary plotting utils for data downloaded by `wandb` api in notebooks.

 ## Questions?